Restoration Photo Journal

 CENTRE FLOWER BEDS

-Our centre flower beds were were mainly populated by fuschias and the surrounding paths were badly in need of being jet washed.
+Our centre flower beds were were mainly populated by fuschias and the surrounding paths were badly in need of a jet wash.

 This is what they were transformed into.
 As a mark of respect to our former caretaker who had cared for the fuschias for a very long time before he suffered health problems and sadly passed away, we had two large potted fushcia plants placed on the new gravel beds in his memory.